microsoft/pxt/docs/language.md

 Note, that you can use all of these while implementing your runtime environment (simulator), they just cannot be used in user's programs.

+## Semantic differences against JavaScript

+As such, it isn't really feasible to run a full JavaScript virtual machine in 3k of RAM, and thus PXT programs are statically compiled to native code to run efficiently.
+This causes some semantic differences:

+* numbers are 32 bit signed integers with wrap-around semantics; in JavaScript they are 64 bit floating points
+* JavaScript doesn't have types, and therefore every value can be `undefined` or `null` (which are two different values, distinct from `0` or `false`); in PXT `0`, `false`, `null`, and `undefined` all have the same underlying representation (32 zero bits) and thus will test as equal